-- 14.01(a) The Employer has the right to require evaluations including student evaluations of employees and use these evaluations in a transparent, fair and reasonable manner in making future employment decisions.
-All evaluations shall be in writing. - (b) All contents of an employee's file shall be treated as confidential.
+To that end, the Employer has the right to require evaluations including supervisor evaluations and student course experience surveys of employees and use these evaluations in a transparent, fair and reasonable manner.
+All evaluations shall be in writing.

+- (b) All contents of an employee's file shall be treated as confidential.
 An employee may add information to their employment file if such information is job relevant and if such is confirmed and placed in the file by the employee's Supervisor. - (c) Any such evaluations shall be included in the employment file, separate from the employee's academic file if the employee is or has been a student.
 A copy of such evaluations placed on the employment file will be provided to the employee.
-After giving 2 business days' notice of their wishes, an employee may examine their employment file. - (d) Any such evaluation shall not affect an employee's academic standing as a student at McMaster University. - (e) For courses delivered wholly in person, there shall be no electronic monitoring of employees for the purposes of performance evaluation without the employee's written consent.
-It is understood that there shall be no reprisal against any member of the bargaining unit who chooses not to give such written permission. - 14.02(a) The evaluation of an employee's performance may include the Supervisor's evaluation and student evaluations. - (b) Employees will be given at least 5 business days' notice that a student evaluation is to be conducted. - (c) Student evaluations of an employee's performance will normally be provided to the employee within 8 weeks after the Department Chair has received the evaluations.
-The Chair may require, or the employee may make a written request for, a discussion to review the evaluations; if the employee makes such a request the Chair will schedule a discussion at a mutually agreeable time.
-The employee may add their written comments to the evaluation results. - (d) Student ratings may be made public by the Employer with the employee's written permission.
+After giving 2 business days' notice of their wishes, an employee may examine their employment file.
+Sessional Faculty will be provided a report containing student survey information consistent with University practice. - (d) Any such evaluation shall not affect an employee's academic standing as a student at McMaster University. - (e) For courses delivered wholly in person, there shall be no electronic monitoring of employees for the purposes of performance evaluation without the employee's written consent.
 It is understood that there shall be no reprisal against any member of the bargaining unit who chooses not to give such written permission.